New 3-D map of Milky Way will 'revolutionise astronomy' - Journal du Cameroun

 “This catalogue is the most precise, most complete catalogue that has ever been produced.
 It allows studies which have not been possible before.”

-Launched in 2013, Gaia gathers data on about 100,000 stars per minute — some 500 million measurements per day.
-Its first map was published in September 2016, with about 1.15 billion stars.
+Launched in 2013, Gaia started operating the following year, gathering data on 100,000 stars per minute — some 500 million measurements per day.
+Its first map was published in September 2016, based on a year’s worth of observations of about 1.15 billion stars.

-An update, released at the ILA international air and space show in Berlin, adds stars and provides more data on each one.
-Some were measured as many as 70 times.
+An update, launched at the ILA international air and space show in Berlin, adds stars and provides more data on each one, from measurements taken over 22 months in 2014-2016.

+Some stars were measured as many as 70 times as the satellite, co-rotating with Earth around the Sun, continuously scanned the galaxy.

+“For some of the brightest stars in the survey, the level of precision equates to Earth-bound observers being able to spot a Euro coin lying on the surface of the Moon,” said an ESA statement.

-The map contains 1.7 billion stars “for which we can tell where they are in the sky with very high accuracy, and how bright they are,” said Anthony Brown of the Gaia Data Processing and Analysis Consortium.
+The new, improved map depicts 1.7 billion stars “for which we can tell where they are in the sky with very high accuracy, and how bright they are,” said Anthony Brown of the Gaia Data Processing and Analysis Consortium.

 For 1.3 billion of those, “we know their distance and we know how they move through space.”